 This workshop is now full.
 Apply as an alternate via Submittable.
 We have allocated our financial aid for this class.

 - Please include a brief cover letter that states your interest in this workshop and gives an overview of your writing background and prior workshop experience, if any.

 - The cost is $600.
 If you are selected to participate in the workshop, a deposit of $200 is required to register, with the balance due by September 30.

 - Applications will be accepted on a rolling basis until the class is full.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 ABOUT FERNANDA EBERSTADT

 Fernanda Eberstadt graduated from Magdalen College, Oxford, where she earned bachelor’s and master’s degrees in English language and literature.
 She has published five novels, including The Furies and Rat, and is the author of a nonfiction book, Little Money Street, about Gypsy musicians in France.
-Her articles on subjects ranging from the Hebrew Bible to the Russian feminist protest punk rock group Pussy Riot to Sicilian politics to Andean Baroque churches in Peru have appeared in the New Yorker, Vogue, the New York Times Magazine, Granta, and frieze, among others.
-A visiting lecturer at the Helen Zell Writers’ Program at the University of Michigan’s MFA program, she is currently working on a book about the body and political prophecy.
+Her articles on subjects ranging from the Hebrew Bible to the Russian feminist protest punk rock group Pussy Riot to Sicilian politics to Andean Baroque churches in Peru have appeared in the New Yorker, Vogue, the New York Times Magazine, Granta, and Frieze, among others.
+A visiting lecturer at the Helen Zell Writers’ Program at the University of Michigan, she is currently working on a book about the body and political prophecy.